danielecook/seq-collection/README.md

 > I:4000000-4999999
 ```

-These genomic ranges can be fed into tools such as variant callers.
+This list of genomic ranges can be used to process a BAM or VCF in parallel:

 ```bash